bigmikef/wrigleyBall/README.md

 # wrigleyBall
 A simulation of a dice simulation of a little league like game.

+Copyright Mike Forsberg 2020 Licensed under GNU GPL v3, if you want changes:
+- Please clone the repo, make them, and issue a pull request

 ## Hardware
 - 2 3x3 tiles for difficult terrain
 - 1 1x4 tile for difficult terrain